Jenny G. Olson

 Olson, Jenny, Brent McFerran, Andrea Morales, and Darren Dahl (2016), “Wealth and Welfare: Divergent Moral Reactions to Ethical Consumer Choices,” Journal of Consumer Research, 42 (April), 879-96. [pdf]

 Li, Yexin Jessica and Jenny Olson*, “Self-Control Exertion as a Signal of Competence.”
-Revising for 2nd round review at International Journal of Research in Marketing.
+Revising for 3rd round review at International Journal of Research in Marketing.

-Somasundaram, Pooja†, Jenny Olson, and Kelley Gullo Wight, “Understanding the Underutilization of Wellness Resources: People Prioritize Self-Care Less for Themselves than for Others.”
-Under review at Journal of Applied Psychology.
+†Somasundaram, Pooja, Jenny Olson, and Kelley Gullo Wight*, “People Prioritize Self-Care Less for Themselves than for Others.”
+Revising following a reject and submit decision at Journal of Personality and Social Psychology.

-Yoon, Nari†, Jenny Olson, and Adam Duhachek, “When and Why Existing Customers Switch Companies in Response to New Customer Promotions.”
+†Yoon, Nari, Jenny Olson, and Adam Duhachek, “When and Why Existing Customers Switch Companies in Response to New Customer Promotions.”

 Olson, Jenny, Scott Rick, and Eli Finkel, “Ambiguous Self-Control Signals: Inferences and Implications."